Gliwice Arena: Construction and facilities

-Gliwice Arena has a two-level car park, the upper level of which can be adapted to organise events and outdoor exhibitions.
-The car park has 800 spaces.
-The facility is adapted to the needs of people with disabilities.
-There are 72 places available for them (36 places for wheelchair users and 36 for accompanying persons), located in all sectors and locations that guarantee good visibility.
-A training hall and a fitness building, which are also part of the Gliwice Arena complex, are located adjacent to the main arena.
-The highest climbing wall in Europe and stage suspension system were also installed in the building.
+The arena complex includes a two-level car park with 800 spaces, the upper level of which can be adapted for events and outdoor exhibitions.
+The facility is accessible to people with disabilities and has 72 designated spaces, including 36 for wheelchair users and 36 for accompanying persons, located throughout the arena to provide good visibility.
+A training hall and a fitness building are located adjacent to the main arena.
+The building also contains Europe's highest climbing wall and a stage suspension system.